solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 * " Eridu," the Garden of Eden.
 Idem, pp. 84-86.

-TABLET Vni— COLU.MN I
+TABLET Vni--- COLU.MN I

 Thp: King's Adventure at the Gate of the Garden of
-THE Gods with the Two Maidens — One of Them
+THE Gods with the Two Maidens --- One of Them
-Leads Him into the Happy Halls — Songs of the
+Leads Him into the Happy Halls --- Songs of the
 Sabitu and Zi-si.

 A gate half opened shows the silvery sea